carlos-marin1742/dsc-phase-2-project-v2-3/README.md

 ## Background
-Every Year, Americans renovate their home so when it comes time to sell, they can best the return.
+Every Year, Americans renovate their home so when it comes time to sell, they can get best return.
 I create two multiple linear regression models based on whether they were renovated or not.

 ## Business Problem